Benjent/albums-to-buy/README.md

 * Mild Orange - Mild Orange
 * Radiohead - A Moon Shaped Pool
 * Sky King - Secret Sauce
-* T. Rex - My People Were Fair And Had Sky In Their Hair...
-But Now They're Content To Wear Stars On Their Brows
-* T. Rex - Prophets, Seers & Sages The Angel Of The Ages
-* T. Rex - A Beard Of Stars
-* T. Rex - Electric Warrior
-* Thin Lizzy - Vagabonds Of The Western World
 * Tri Yann - Tri Yann An Naoned
 * Tri Yann - Dix Ans Dix Filles
 * Tri Yann - Suite Gallaise
 * Tri Yann - La Découverte Ou L'ignorance
 * Tri Yann - An Heol A Zo Glaz
-* Tudor Lodge - Tudor Lodge
 * UFO - Phenomenon
 * The Who - A Quick One
 * The Who - The Who Sell Out